 Reason: Smart Passive Income is a great place to for beginners.
 It’s got heaps of valuable content and a great podcast.

-Nathan Chan is a graduate of the RMIT Bachelor of Business, Business Information Systems (2009).
-He is willing to answer your questions about starting a new business.
-Find him in the Members section.
+Nathan Chan is a graduate of the RMIT Bachelor of Business, Business Information Systems

 "Focus is extremely important.
 If you want to become a successful entrepreneur, you have to be so focussed on solving that one problem." - Nathan Chan - Founder, Foundr Magazine - A monthly digital media publication and brand focussing on entrepreneurship